eestrada/eestrada.github.io/content/posts/hierarchy-of-needs.md

 ---
 title: Hierarchy of Needs
 date: 2017-02-27T16:43:40-07:00
+Author: Ethan Estrada
+aliases: [/blog/2017/02/27/hierarchy-of-needs.html]
 Tags: [Planning, Self Reminders]
-Authors: Ethan Estrada
 draft: false
-url: /blog/2017/02/27/hierarchy-of-needs.html
 ---

 If you couldn't tell, the title of this post is a nod to